sajjadGG/book-python/basics/loop/comprehensions.rst

     # {0:10, 1:11, 2:12, 3:13, 4:14}

 .. code-block:: python
-    :caption: ``dict`` Comprehension approach to applying function to elements
+    :caption: ``dict`` comprehension approach to applying function to elements

     {x+10:x for x in range(0,5)}
     # {10:0, 11:1, 12:2, 13:3, 14:4}